We help you review the licensing requirements applicable to your club.

 Output: Report highlighting applicable licensing requirements and current gaps in your organization.

 Not sure how to proceed?
 Contact us!
 We’re here to help you.

-FIFA is aiming to create a global club licensing framework by the end of 2016, working with the six regional confederations to improve club football.
-To achieve this objective, FIFA will define minimum standards in key areas such as stadium safety, fan experience and youth football development.
-The FIFA club licensing principles will form the basis for the confederations’ own club licensing principles, taking into account the regional specificity of club football.
+FIFA created a global club licensing framework working with the six regional confederations to improve club football.
+To achieve this objective, FIFA defined minimum standards in key areas such as stadium safety, fan experience and youth football development.
+The FIFA club licensing principles form the basis for the confederations’ own club licensing principles, taking into account the regional specificity of club football.